-- Align the fan module so that the side with the power cable faces toward 1 the back of the system. - 2 Slide the fan module into the fan assembly until the fan is fully seated.
-See Figure 3-10 and Figure 3-10. - 3 Connect the fan's power cable to the power connector on the system board - 4 Route the power cable through the guides on the chassis.
+- 1 Align the fan module so that the side with the power cable faces toward the back of the system. - 2 Slide the fan module into the fan assembly until the fan is fully seated.
+See Figure 3-13 and Figure 3-14. - 3 Connect the fan's power cable to the power connector on the system board or power distribution board as applicable. - 4 Route the power cable through the guides on the chassis.